smourtgos/academic-website/content/authors/admin/_index.md

 title: Scott M. Mourtgos
 ---

 I am a Ph.D. candidate in Political Science at the University of Utah and a National Institute of Justice LEADS scholar.
 I study policing and criminal justice policy.
 I am particularly interested in public perceptions of police use-of-force and the criminal justice system, investigative techniques in sexual assault cases, and crime deterrence policy.

-My current CV can be found in the menu above, or the direct link below.
-Please use the Google Scholar, ResearchGate, or CV options (the icons under my picture will take you directly there!) to find links to publications and other materials.
+My current CV can be found at the link below.
+Please use the Google Scholar, ResearchGate, or CV options to find links to publications and other materials.
 I am always happy to providee a full-text copy of any research as well, just email me.
 Thanks for dropping by!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Mourtgos_CV.pdf" "newtab" >}}CV{{< /staticref >}}.